 It is a complete waste of time.
 It is done and over with.
 If you made mistakes or sinned against someone.
 Ask GOD’s forgiveness.
 Apologize to the person for real.
 (Don’t do one of those apologies that end up blaming them.) and move on.
 No long rehashes.

-- Make a point this Thanksgiving to thank GOD for His many gifts.
+- Make a point this Thanksgiving or Christmas season, thank GOD for His many gifts.
 If it is not easy for you to think of them, make time to sit quietly and make a list of them.